Skip to main content

 5. Safari

-A caesarean section is an operation to deliver your baby through a cut made in your abdomen (tummy) and womb.
-It's also known as a 'C-section'.
+A caesarean birth is when your baby is born through an incision (cut) in your abdomen (tummy) and womb.
+It's also called a C-section.

 The cut is usually made across your tummy, just below your belly button.
-The operation generally lasts around 45 minutes.
+The operation takes about 45 minutes.

 A spinal anaesthetic or epidural is used in most caesarean births.
-This means you're awake during the operation but you do not feel any pain.
+This is an injection in your back that stops you feeling pain.
+You are awake during the operation.

 Types of caesarean births